mahmoudElserafi/TurboERP-privacy-policy/Turbo-Privacy_Policy.md

 Information Collection and Use For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to The information that we request is retained on your device and may be collected if necessary.

-Location Some app features need location access and the app asks for your permission first, when you accept it this means you are informed and accept collect your location to use these features.
+Location Some app features need location access and the app asks for your permission first, when you accept it this means you are informed and accept collect your location to use these features.we will not use or share your information with anyone except as described in this Privacy Policy.

 User Rights Users have the right to access, correct, and delete their personal information. information and withdraw their consent at any time.
 To exercise these rights, some of the data can edit from the app, or users can contact us using the contact information provided in this privacy policy.